 The Bug Hunter gloves from AKONA are from Amortex material, which features Amora fabric.
 Amortex is a lightweight option in contrast to Kevlar but protects you well from the damage a spiny lobster may inflict just the same as Kevlar.

-It’s from thin, soft, and flexible materials that make it an easy to use lobster dive glove.
+It’s from thin, soft, and flexible materials that make it an easy-to-use lobster dive glove.
 This no strap, no velcro, good grip glove comes in different sizes from XS to 2XL to fit any diver’s fingers and palm when fishing for lobsters.

 2. Headhunter BAMF Cameron Kirkonell Lobster Gloves